Mvelase-16/ElevateTECH-E.T-/README.md

 -[Kwabenor Amoah Lwando Zimase]()

 ## Features
--QR Code Verification
+1.QR Code Verification
--Live Order Status & Digital Menu
+2.Live Order Status & Digital Menu
--Meal Credit Integration
+3.Meal Credit Integration
--Reorder of "The Usual"
+4.Reorder of "The Usual"

 ## Technologies Used
--LANGUAGE: for backend we use Node.js (Express)
+1.LANGUAGE: for backend we use Node.js (Express)
-           for frontend we use Next.js (React)
+           for frontend we use Next.js (React) 2.DATABASE: PostgreSQL
--DATABASE: PostgreSQL
--DEPLOYMENT PLATFORM: Amazon Web Services (AWS)
+3.DEPLOYMENT PLATFORM: Amazon Web Services (AWS)

 ## Setup Instructions
 1. Clone the repository: